lumina-desktop/lumina-docs/lumina.rst

 Lumina Xconfig
 ==============

 The :command:`lumina-xconfig` utility is a graphical front-end to the :command:`xrandr` command line utility.
 It provides the ability to probe and manage any number of attached monitors.
-To start this utility, right-click the desktop and select :menuselection:`Settings --> Screen Configuration`, click the "User" icon then
-:menuselection:`Desktop Preferences --> Screen Configuration`, or type :command:`lumina-xconfig` from an xterm.
-This will open a screen similar to the one shown in
-:numref:`Figure %s: Configuring Monitors <lumina15>`.
+To start this utility, right-click the desktop and select :menuselection:`Settings --> Screen Configuration` or type :command:`lumina-xconfig` from a terminal window.
+This will open a screen similar to the one shown in :numref:`Figure %s: Configuring Monitors <lumina15>`.

 .. _lumina15: